Sunday, April 26, 2026

 };

 This refactoring lead though to a bug where sometimes things were shown and sometimes not.
 The bug only appeared in release mode under certain conditions.
 It turned out that the value of 'm_bShow' was using uninitialized memory.
-We accidentally created the first memory safety issue in years!
+We accidentally created a memory safety issue in years.

-The problem is that the child is created before the parent is fully created and thereby using uninitialized memory.
+The problem is that the child is created before the parent is fully created and thereby using uninitialized memory of the parent.
 The solution is easy by reversing creation order:

 struct Parent